DmIvanov/DmIvanov.github.io/_posts/2020-09-02-protocol-faces.md

 ## 2a.
 Protocol as a compile-time constraint

-Other than traditional dynamic polymorphism protocols can be also used for static polymorphism.
-In this case, a protocol is resolved to a specific data type not in runtime, but in compile time.
+Other than traditional dynamic polymorphism, protocols can be also used for static polymorphism.
+In this case, a protocol is resolved to a specific data type not in runtime, but in compile-time.

 Let's rewrite our `addNewsProvider`-function this way: